Magnsta/SOTA-comparison-study-/README.md

 # SOTA-comparison-study-
 Repository for my master thesis in Simulation and Visualization.
 Topic for the thesis is, A Comparative Study of Face Anonymization Performance on Multiple Systems for Real-Time Object Detection.
 The following repository represents the files used.
 See the README file for additional information.
+# Preparing the environment
+For setting up the environment with all depending libriaries, please refer to https://github.com/ultralytics/ultralytics.

 # Downloading the face datasets: